venk120soft/github-learnings-commands/Initial_GitHub_Setup.md

 For updating the comment from previous comment and add our latest changes to existing commit(local)

 git commit --amend -m "New commit message"

+## How to ber sync with forked Repo into your user repo
+ First Fork the repo, then clone the repo into local

+// Setting the upstream as forkedParentRepo to the local repo c:/mylocalforkedRepo> git remote add upstream git@github.com:abc-github/forkedParentRepository

+git fetch upstream

+// Below command will set our local master is synced with forked Parent Repository (where all others contributions are merged) git branch --set-upstream-to=upstream/master master

+from now on when we do the fetch/pull all the changes are merged into parent repo will come into local master

+Create a new branch
+git checkout -b branchName (you can )